ebi-uniprot/uniprot-website/README.md

 ### Installing JavaScript Dependencies

-To install JavaScript dependencies, first make sure you are in the root directory of your `uniprot-website` project -- this directory should contain a file named `package.json`, then type `yarn` in the command-line and press return.
+To install JavaScript dependencies, first make sure you are in the root directory of your `uniprot-website` project -- this directory should contain a file named `package.json`, then type `pnpm install` in the command-line and press return.
 This should download and install the required JavaScript packages -- this may take a few minutes to finish.

 # Usage

-Run `yarn run start`
+Run `pnpm run start`

 # Coding-styles & Linters